How To Calculate Landed Costs For Product Sourcing // What Is Landed Cost?

 Landed Cost = Total Manufacturing Cost + Fixed cost + Shipping + packaging + Duty/Fees/Customs

 Product Validation will give you an early cost analysis of your product to determine the cost and see if your product will be profitable.
-The goal is determining the total landed cost to manufacture, ship, prep, and fulfill a product batch.
+The goal is to determine the total landed cost to manufacture, ship, prep, and fulfill a product batch.
 In the end, you should get the total manufacturing cost + fixed cost + shipping + duty/fees/customs to end up with the total.
 Next, you should research similar products already on the market to determine their feasibility.

 The rule of thumb is ⅓ for making and shipping your product +⅓ to pay to Amazon + ⅓ for yourself (profit).